chemle/emle-engine/README.md

 ## Issues

-By default, when a GPU is available, Jax will preallocate 90% of the total memory when the first operation is run.
+By default, when a GPU is available, [JAX](https://github.com/google/jax) will preallocate 90% of the total memory when the first operation is run.
 (See [here](https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html) for details.)
 While this is designed to minimise allocation overhead and memory fragmentation, it can result in an "out of memory" error if the